Find out what’s involved in our guide to consolidating short-term loans.

 Short-term loan consolidation entails combining multiple debts into one, often at a lower interest rate.
 This means you will then have just one company you have to make one monthly repayment to, which will help make paying back your short-term loans less confusing with a more streamlined process.

-Can you use a short-term loan to consolidate debts?
+Can I use a short-term loan to consolidate debts?

 Have multiple short-term loans and want to roll them into one?
 Using another short-term loan may not be your best option.
 That is, unless you can afford it.
 Short-term loans are usually taken out because the borrower has few other options due to bad credit or is receiving a low income.
 Using a high-cost short-term loan to consolidate outstanding high-cost short-term loans may not be the solution for you.
 However, there are other options available.

-How else can you consolidate payday loan debt?
+How else can I consolidate payday loan debt?

 A bad credit personal loan is a viable option if you want to consolidate your short-term loan debts.
 Rates vary for unsecured personal loans, especially for bad credit borrowers.
 But you stand to find a loan that’s large enough to pay off your payday loans and has a reasonable interest rate that’s more affordable.